Online Entrepreneurship Course:

 By the end of this course, you will have:

-- Developed a ‘social enterprise business plan’ for creating a new organization (or for creating a new project within an existing organization).
+- Developed a ‘social enterprise business plan’ for creating a new organization (or a new project within an existing organization).

 - Reflected on your strengths, passions, and how to channel those into an endeavor that is also financially viable.